BenDXC/Calculator/README.md

 The numbers and operations are classed as buttons to receive user Input

+The exit fuction must be called to close the calculator without any errors in exceptions

 # 8 Tasks

 # 1. Addition, subtraction, multiplication, and division of two numbers